lutraconsulting/qgis-crayfish-plugin/README.md

 <img align="right" src="https://raw.githubusercontent.com/lutraconsulting/qgis-crayfish-plugin/master/crayfish/crayfish_128px.png">

-The Crayfish Plugin is visualiser for temporal structured/unstructured grids in QGIS.
+The Crayfish Plugin is a visualiser for temporal structured/unstructured grids in QGIS.

 You can use Crayfish to load the following file formats in QGIS: